-We then tried to sell it our self to no avail.
-We did everything including trying to give it back to Windham, giving them the deed in lieu of foreclosure/10000$ owed, which they refused to except.
+We then tried to sell it ourselves to no avail.
+We did everything including trying to give it back to Windham, giving them the deed in lieu of foreclosure/10000$ owed, which they refused to accept.
 We've had over 90 logged calls and constant harassment and threats from Windham's collection department.
-If these time shares are so valuable, why won't Windham's take it back?
-Or why can't I sell it for almost half what its worth?
+If these timeshares are so valuable, why won't Windham take it back?
+Or why can't I sell it for almost half what it's worth?
 What a racket!
-Instead of repossessing the timeshare they are threatening to put a lean on our house.
-They don't want the timeshare, they want the money and the timeshare and a lean on my house too.
+Instead of repossessing the timeshare they are threatening to put a lien on our house.
+They don't want the timeshare, they want the money and the timeshare and a lien on my house too.

 My parents bought into a timeshare about ten years ago.
 They were skeptical and had complaints about some of the procedures of the sale.
 First they play up the timeshare and claim you will never be sorry and give you just about every verbal guarantee known to man, have you sign a couple forms and blow horns and throw confetti while everyone in their office area claps and tells you what a great deal your getting.
-Then the literature comes out and they tell you theirs a couple miner things you need to check out.
+Then the literature comes out and they tell you there's a couple more things you need to check out.

 The company "Windham" calls them every day and wants payment.
 They have told them several times that legal representation that they have received told them to let it go back.
-Windham wants nothing to do with taking the timeshare back even though its more than half payed off.
+Windham wants nothing to do with taking the timeshare back even though its more than half paid off.
 This is nothing but a legal con and rip off.
-And I'm shore uncle Sam's getting ripped off too.
+And I'm sure Uncle Sam's getting ripped off too.
 I would like to know who exactly run this scheme?
-Are they politicians or how do they get away with this crap.
+Are they politicians or how do they get away with this crap?
 You want ripped off?
 Buy a timeshare.